chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Push your work to your feature branch
 +++++++++++++++++++++++++++++++++++++

-Push your changes to your feature branch on GitHub will enable others to see your work (see `How to push`_ for command details).
+Push your changes to your feature branch on GitHub to enable others to see your work (see `How to push`_ for command details).
 Note that if you have already created a pull request from a feature branch, pushing your work to that feature branch will update the pull request.

 .. _Ask for feedback early: